Twins edge Tigers, magic number now 2 | Devdiscourse

-Willians Astudillo and Eddie Rosario each had two-run hits in a four-run seventh inning, and the Minnesota Twins inched closer to their first American League Central title in nine years with a 4-2 victory over the host Detroit Tigers on Tuesday.
-The Twins, who improved to 12-5 against Detroit this season, lowered their magic number for clinching the division to two.
-The second-place Cleveland Indians were playing the White Sox in Chicago later Tuesday.
+Willians Astudillo's two-run single highlighted a four-run seventh and the Minnesota Twins inched closer to their first American League Central Division title in nine years with a 4-2 victory over the host Detroit Tigers on Tuesday.
+Eddie Rosario supplied a two-run double for the Twins, who entered the night with a magic number of three to clinch the division.
+Minnesota is 12-5 against Detroit this season.

-Jake Odorizzi (15-7) held the Tigers to one run on two hits and a walk while striking out seven in six innings.
+Jake Odorizzi (15-7) held the Tigers to one run on two hits and struck out seven in six innings.
 He was removed after 93 pitches due to hamstring tightness.
 Taylor Rogers got the last three outs for his 29th save.
 Detroit starter Spencer Turnbull (3-16), who hasn't recorded a win since May 31, was the hard-luck loser.
-He was charged with two runs on six hits in six-plus innings.
-He walked two and struck out five.
+He was charged with two runs on six hits and struck out five in six innings.

-David McKay entered and promptly gave up Astudillo's two-run hit.
-Jason Castro was hit by a pitch, and Nick Ramirez then replaced McKay.
-The next two batters were retired before Nelson Cruz was intentionally walked.
+David McKay relieved him and promptly gave up Astudillo's two-run hit.
+Jason Castro was hit by a pitch and Nick Ramirez then replaced McKay.
+The next two batters were retired and Nelson Cruz was intentionally walked.
 Rosario then ripped a double to left, bringing home two more runs.
-Much of the game featured a pitchers' duel between Odorizzi and Turnbull.
+Much of the game featured a pitcher's duel between Odorizzi and Turnbull.

-The Twins stranded two runners in the first, but the Tigers pushed across a run in the bottom of the inning.
+The Twins stranded two runners in the first.
+The Tigers pushed across a run in the bottom of the inning.
 Lugo hit a one-out double and advanced to third on Harold Castro's bunt single.
 Jeimer Candelario's sacrifice fly knocked in Lugo.
-Minnesota had three baserunners in the fourth, but a double play helped Turnbull get out of that jam.
+Minnesota had three baserunners in the fourth but a double play helped Turnbull get out of that jam.

 After Minnesota's big seventh inning, the Tigers scored a run in the eighth off Kyle Gibson on doubles by Willi Castro and Lugo.